DPBandA/job-management-tracking-system/README.md

 3. Deploy the WAR file to your application server.

 ## Usage
-1. Open the application in a web browser: http://localhost:8080/jmts
+1. Open the application in a web browser (e.g. http://localhost:8080/jmts)
 2. Login using provided credentials.
 3. Manage jobs, track progress, and generate reports.